GoziemNwafor/GoziemNwafor/README.md

 <a href="https://linkedin.com/in/goziemnwafor"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an Information Systems Engineer with experience in cloud infrastructure, cybersecurity, and automation, managing technical solutions across multiple projects while ensuring compliance with industry standards.
-With expertise in AWS, Active Directory, Splunk, and scripting languages like Python and PowerShell, I specialize in vulnerability management, system administration, and network security.
+I am an Information Systems Engineer with experience in cloud infrastructure, system administration, security analysis, and automation, managing technical solutions across multiple projects while ensuring compliance with industry standards.
+With expertise in Azure, Red Hat, Active Directory, Splunk, and scripting languages like Python and PowerShell, I specialize in vulnerability management, system administration, and network security.

 ## Objective

-With a background in Information Security from the University of South Florida and a CompTIA Security Plus (SY0-701) certification, I am actively seeking opportunities in dynamic environments where I can contribute to teams that enhance security, efficiency, and digital employee experiences.
+Results-driven Information Security Engineer with 3 years of hands-on experience securing defense-grade infrastructure at Raytheon, holding an active Secret Clearance and certifications including CompTIA CySA+, Security+, and Microsoft Azure Fundamentals.
+I specialize in IAM, vulnerability management, SIEM/SOAR operations, and compliance with frameworks such as NIST, DISA, and FedRAMP — with a proven track record of hardening systems, automating security processes, and managing 30–40 tickets monthly across complex multi-platform environments.
+I am eager to leverage my expertise in provisioning and securing on-premises and cloud infrastructure, combined with my scripting skills in Python, PowerShell, and Bash, to drive impactful security outcomes and advance into a senior or cloud-focused cybersecurity role.

 ## Skills